bevyengine/bevy-website/content/learn/quick-start/getting-started/apps/_index.md

 insert_anchor_links = "right"
 +++

-Bevy programs are referred to as ['App']s.
+Bevy programs are referred to as [`App`]s.
 The simplest Bevy app looks like this:

 ```rs
 use bevy::prelude::*;